 - local councils when identifying and contacting residents

-- online directory firms to help users of the websites find people, such as when reuniting friends and families
+- online directory firms to help users find people, such as when reuniting friends and families

 - organisations tracing and identifying beneficiaries of wills, pensions and insurance policies

 - private sector firms to verify details of job applicants